Want to create an online course? You are going to LOVE these statistics!

 Will you not DO what is good for you and your business for fear of a few things that may happen?

-Yes, I get that, there is a lot of technology involved when you run an online business, but things are so much easier than now then they were10 years back.
+Yes, I get that, there is a lot of technology involved when you run an online business, but things are so much easier now than they were10 years back.

 There are tools like Kajabi which are simple to use and you can run your whole online business through a single software for the most part.

 Most software will have extensive documentation and chat support.